 Through homeless and housing services, we support individuals and families in accessing and maintaining safe and affordable housing statewide.

-We are a leader in preserving multi-family rental housing in Anchorage through our Affordable Housing program for low-income and special needs households including those with limited credit and/or rental history.
+We are a leader in preserving multi-family rental housing in Anchorage.
+Our Affordable Housing program assists households with low-incomes and individuals with special needs, including those with limited credit and/or rental history, in finding and maintaining housing.

-We recently opened a women’s shelter for victims of domestic violence and sexual assault in Hooper Bay.
-Bay Haven is a trauma-informed and culturally relevant shelter facility that provides services for victims of domestic violence and sexual assault residing in Hooper Bay and the surrounding villages of Chevak and Scammon Bay.
+Bay Haven is a women’s shelter for victims of domestic violence and sexual assault in Hooper Bay.
+This trauma-informed and culturally relevant shelter provides services to those residing in Hooper Bay and the surrounding villages of Chevak and Scammon Bay.

 We increase access to affordable housing for low-income individuals and families through Mutual Self-Help Housing and Certified Loan Packaging.